brivera21/brivera21.github.io/about.markdown

 ## Personal Interests

 When not in the classroom or lab, I enjoy thinking about the brain, playing chess, watching movies, and spending time with my English Bulldog (Gus).
-I used to be a magician, a long time ago .
-Although I am retired now, it continues to influence how I think about attention, perception, and the unexpected!
+Along time ago, I used to be a magician, although I am retired now, it continues to influence how I think about attention, perception, and the unexpected!